Chart Color Schemes

 Population

-Population growth drivers in Berry - Kangaroo Valley are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Berry - Kangaroo Valley are above average based on AreaSearch's ranking of recent, and medium to long-term trends

 Berry Kangaroo Valley's population was 9,489 as of the 2021 Census.
-As of Nov 2025, it is around 9,513, reflecting an increase of 24 people (0.3%).
-This change is inferred from ABS estimated resident population of 9,412 in June 2024 and validated new addresses since the Census date.
-The population density is 17.7 persons per square kilometer.
-Overseas migration primarily drove recent population growth.
+By Nov 2025, it is estimated to be around 9,513, an increase of 24 people (0.3%).
+This change is inferred from ABS' June 2024 estimate of 9,412 and 118 validated new addresses since the Census date.
+The population density as of Nov 2025 is approximately 17.7 persons per square kilometer.
+Overseas migration was the primary driver of recent population growth in the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas from 2032 to 2041.
-By 2041, Berry Kangaroo Valley's population is expected to increase by 1,194 persons, a gain of 11.5% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+For uncovered areas, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on the latest annual ERP population numbers, Berry Kangaroo Valley is expected to increase by around 1,194 persons by 2041, reflecting a gain of approximately 11.5% over the 17-year period.
+This projected growth aligns with the median rate for regional areas nationally.

 Frequently Asked Questions - Population